Symbolické výpočty

 Hodnocení a zkoušení / Evaluation and testing

-Throughout the semester, the student will complete 10 homework assignments on topics related to the topic just discussed.
-Each homework assignment will be worth a maximum of 1 point; this makes a maximum of 10 points for homework assignments.
+Throughout the semester, the student will complete 9–10 homework assignments on topics related to the topic just discussed.
+Each homework will be worth a maximum of 1 point or 2 points so that this makes a maximum of 10 points for all homework (see About the course for details).
 I will gradually publish the assignments on the above mentioned cloud in the SyCo/Assignments directory.
-The handling of the homework exercises will be covered in the first exercise.
+The handling of homework will be covered in the first exercise.

 By the end of October (or thereabouts), the student will receive an assignment of the exam project to be solved using the discussed methods in the Wolfram Mathematica system.
 The exam consists of a project defense (max.
 10 points).
 The resulting grade will be given according to a 20-point grading scale.

 Materials for some topics can be found on the above cloud in the SyCo/Projects directory.
-A selection of topics for term projects (you can propose your own topic after consultation with the teacher):
+A selection of topics for term projects (you can propose your own topic after consultation with the teacher; topics on a white background are assigned in the Fall Semester 2024/25):

 2. Exploring different forms of the Pursuit Curve and Dog Curve: Wolfram MathWorld, Mathcurve, Mathematical Association of America, Cornell Univ Math Dept., Gotohaggstrom, National Curve Bank, and others.